eclipse-archived/ceylon-lang.org/documentation/1.3/reference/structure/annotation.md

 ### Using annotations

-To use an annotation you preceed the program element with an invocation of the annotation constructor:
+To use an annotation you precede the program element with an invocation of the annotation constructor:

 <!-- try: -->
     example()